-A dentist or periodontist will conduct a thorough examination of your mouth including taking x-rays or 3d images, discuss the various implant options and develop a plan for your implant surgery.
-It is needed to ensure you have enough of a healthy bone structure.
-Even if your bone is diseased or missing, there is still a possibility of a bone graft in order to make an implant viable.
+A dentist or periodontist will conduct a thorough examination of your mouth.
+Taking any necessary X-rays or 3D images.
+And discuss the various implant options and develop a plan for your implant surgery.
+Examination is needed to ensure your bone structure is healthy, and appropriate for dental teeth implants.

-Then the titanium implant is surgically anchored in the bone of your jaw where a tooth is missed.
-It is then left for between two and six months so the bone can grow around the implant.
-During this time a patient wears a temporary crown.
+Once the preparation is complete, our experienced dentists will surgically anchor a titanium implant to the bone of your jaw.
+The implant is then left for between two and six months to allow the bone to grow around the implant.
+During which time, the patient wears a temporary crown.

-Once the implant is securely bonded to the bone, the temporary crown is removed and a permanent crown is either cemented or screwed into place.
+Once the implant is securely bonded to the bone, your dentist will remove the temporary crown.
+And either cement or screw the permanent crown into place.

-Implants feel, look, fit and function totally like natural teeth.
-There is no need to remove them for cleaning, you can brush and floss them just like your own teeth.
-The result is virtually indistinguishable from your other teeth.
+Implants have the same feel, look, fit and function of natural teeth.
+You do not have to remove them for cleaning – you can brush and floss them as usual.
+They are virtually indistinguishable from your other natural teeth.

 Other solutions to replace missing teeth such as a bridge or dentures.
 These are nowhere near as reliable and do not look natural.